 Don’t rely on your piano’s casters (if it has them).

 They’re not really made to roll great distances, and they weaken with time.
 And those rollers can jam, too.
 That can mean torn carpet and deep scratches on floors.

 Moving a piano is hard, and it shouldn’t be done in a hurry.
 Moving too fast can lead to making mistakes that can result in injuries to you, your helpers, your floors, your walls, and more.

 The bottom line on moving pianos

 Whether you hire a professional piano mover or do it yourself, make sure you know all the costs and potential risks of your decision.
-If you use a professional mover, the cost of the move itself could be anywhere from $200 to $1,200, depending on the size of the piano, how far you’re moving it, and whether stairs are involved.
+If you use a professional mover, the cost of the move itself could be anywhere from $350 to $1,200, depending on the size of the piano, how far you’re moving it, and whether stairs are involved.
+Moving across country can cost as much as $3,000 and moving it internationally can be $5,000-plus.
 There are fewer risks of damage and injury with movers, as the professionals use the right equipment and techniques and they’ll know the best way to move your piano into its new space.

 It will cost less money if you do it yourself, no doubt, but there is a good chance that something might get damaged or someone might get hurt — especially if you don’t have all the right equipment.
 It might be best to save everyone the hard work and get someone who knows what they are doing to help you.
 It will save you time and possibly money (should something happen to the piano) in the long run.

 How much does it cost to move a piano?

 Moving a piano depends on the size of the instrument and the distance you are moving it.
 The fees can range from $350 to $1,200-plus.

 It’s important to consider all the costs involved when it comes to making the choice to either hire professional movers to transport your piano or do it yourself.
 There are costs for packing, labor, truck rental, insurance, fuel, time, and set-up.
 Each situation will be different.